pamo/pamo-gatsby-netlify/blog/2019-01-30-el-potrero-chico/index.md

 I almost let the plan fall through but I kept the flight itinerary opened in a tab and information about climbing guides in another.
 I started _talking_ about the idea of going to Mexico to several people.
 My engineering manager, friends, friends of friends.
 There was a little voice in the back of my head that kept saying: just book the flight.

-The day [this article about millenial burnout](https://www.buzzfeednews.com/article/annehelenpetersen/millennials-burnout-generation-debt-work) began to become viral on Twitter, I started to read it and got to the graphic of a rope on the brink of breaking when I thought, _just freaking buy the flight_.
+The day [this article about millennial burnout](https://www.buzzfeednews.com/article/annehelenpetersen/millennials-burnout-generation-debt-work) began to become viral on Twitter, I started to read it and got to the graphic of a rope on the brink of breaking when I thought, _just freaking buy the flight_.
 I stopped reading the article because I couldn't identify with it as a person of color, but the thought of feeling burned out alone drove me to realize I needed to get away by myself.

 So I booked the flight and immediately felt the rush of adrenaline.
 The last time I was partially alone for a wedding I went to in Bali in August 2018.
 I started to remember the agony and excitement I used to feel when accepting the request to travel alone as a software consultant.
 The rush was winning at this point and the plan was in motion.
 I quickly tabbed over to [Potrero Chico Climbing Guides](https://potrerochico.com/prices/) and booked a day of multi-pitch climbing.
 Who was I??
 Just a few weeks before I laughed at the thought of doing any sort of big wall climbing when I met someone at Dogpatch Boulders visiting from Mexico City and here I was booking a trip to go multi-pitch climbing only a few weeks out.
 The travel bug is strong, there was no time to think about and be terrified by how high I could possibly get.

-Having booked a flight and a guide, I remebered I needed a place to stay.
+Having booked a flight and a guide, I remembered I needed a place to stay.
 I am swooned by nice web design so [La Posada](http://www.elpotrerochico.mx/) charmed me immediately.
 I put in a request for a private room.
 I wasn't sure how the temperatures would be and didn't want to find myself freezing in a tent under the Mexican skies.

 ## El Jungla de Asfalto

 The next step was to vary the trip as a whole and spend some time in the urban jungle.
-Having read [_Down and Delirious in Mexico City_](https://www.goodreads.com/book/show/9733238-down-and-delirious-in-mexico-city) in 2015 gave me some insights into where I would go if I were to want to spend some time in "El DF".
+Having read [_Down and Delirious in Mexico City_](https://www.goodreads.com/book/show/9733238-down-and-delirious-in-mexico-city) in 2015 gave me some insights into where I would go if I were to want to spend some time in CDMX (which I had previously known as El DF).
 I scoured Airbnb for a room in [Condesa](https://en.wikipedia.org/wiki/Condesa).
-I booked a small room with a host that ecstatically received my request after I mentioned I would be climbing the days before arriving and also mentioned he paraglides on the regular 💁🏻‍ and many of his friends are also climbers.
+I booked a small room with a host that ecstatically received my request after I mentioned I would be climbing the days before arriving and also mentioned he para-glides on the regular 💁🏻‍ and many of his friends are also climbers.

 The trip was coming together and I started to wonder what I wanted to get out of it.
 I had never really asked myself _what do I value when I travel?_